Wallace (footballer, born 1986): Fredrikstad

 After three seasons played at FC Sheriff Tiraspol, Wallace signed for Fredrikstad on 19 February 2008.
 He quickly adapted to his new surroundings, and his trademark free kick goals made him a crowd favourite.

 Gent

 On 31 August 2010, Wallace signed a 3-year deal with Belgian club Gent.

 On 1 December 2010, he netted the only goal in a 1:0 win against Levski Sofia in a UEFA Europa League game and helped preserve his team's chances of progression to the next stage of the competition.

 Hoverla

 On 5 March 2014, Wallace signed with Ukrainian Premier League side Hoverla.

-Xanthi FC
+Xanthi

-Ον 29 July 2014, Wallace joined Superleague club Xanthi on a three-year contract.
+Ον 29 July 2014, Wallace joined Super League club Xanthi on a three-year contract.

 On 31 May 2017, Xanthi officially announced that his contract wouldn't be renewed.

 AEL

-On 31 May 2017, Wallace stayed in the Superleague, after signing with AEL a two-year contract on a free transfer.
+On 31 May 2017, Wallace stayed in the Super League, after signing with AEL a two-year contract on a free transfer.